phpb-com/short-duid/README.md

 Looking around for what is available, I failed to find anything that would be simple and easy to implement.
 As a result, this module was born.

-The id is a 64bit unsigned integer with 42bit used for current timestamp in milliseconds, 10 bit used for shard id, and final 12 bit are used for revolving sequence.
+The id is a 64bit unsigned integer with 42 bits used for current timestamp in milliseconds, 10 bits used for shard id, and final 12 bits are used for revolving sequence.

 | timestamp_ms | shard_id | sequence |
 |:---:|:---:|:---:|